 The County is exposed to risk of loss relating to employee health coverage.
-Beginning in January 2014, and pursuant to Section 25-15-101, Miss.
+Pursuant to Section 25-15-101, Miss.
 Code Ann.
-(1972), the County established a risk management fund (included as an Internal Service Fund) to account for and finance its uninsured risk of loss.
+(1972), the County maintains a risk management fund (included as an Internal Service Fund) to account for and finance its uninsured risk of loss.

 Under the plan, amounts payable to the risk management fund are based on actuarial estimates.
 The County pays the premium on a single coverage policy for its employees.
 Employees desiring lower and/or dependent coverage pay the additional \$2,500 annual premium through a payroll deduction.
 Premium payments to the risk management fund are determined on an actuarial basis.
-The county has minimum uninsured risk retention for the County, to the extent that actual claims submitted exceed the predetermined premium.
+The County has minimum uninsured risk retention for the County, to the extent that actual claims submitted exceed the predetermined premium.
 The County has implemented the following plans to minimize this potential loss: